💡 B2B SaaS Strategy ⚡ Head of Growth at SatisMeter

 Chartmogul is my favorite subscription analytics tool.
 It's a pretty powerful tool if you put in the work and import your user properties into it.
 You can look for value correlations in various customer segments and their product usage.

 Mixpanel is my favorite product analytics tool.
 I am pretty skilled with the basics, but in the end, the quality of reports depends on the quality of the tracking plan.

-I have a love/hate relationships with Google Analytics.
-It's free right?
-Awesome!
-But it's not meant for a SaaS product and there is a TON of manual setup needed to at least get it closer to usable.
+I have a love/hate relationship with Google Analytics.
+It's free, but it's not meant for a SaaS product, and there is a ton of manual setup needed to get it closer to usable.
 Oh yeah, and most things are not retroactive.
-Please shoot me.
-Still, it produces seriously valuable data though, if you play with it long enough to really start to understand some of the information that it really offers.
+Still, it gives you seriously valuable data if you put in the hours.

 I have more of a surface level expertise with Segment.
 As a marketer I don't really integrate it within the SaaS product itself, I just manage the destinations and the scripts I need.
 I have external consultant to help me with Segment troubleshooting.